way-rs/way-rs/README.md

 </div>
 </div>

-### Hello I am a developer named Lake who is just now learning to code.
+### I am a developer named Lake and I use arch btw.

 ---